• Skip to primary navigation

 3 It would be best always to allow refrigerated meat to reach room temperature before you start cooking it because it will help ensure it cooks evenly and remains tender.

 4 Last but not least, a quick reminder to pat a wet brined turkey dry with a paper kitchen towel before placing it into the oven.
-It will give you gorgeously crispy skin.
+It will give you gorgeously crisp skin.

 How long does it take to brine meat?

 As a general guide, you should wet brine meat for approximately one hour for every pound of flesh.
-Although it’s entirely possible to over-soak the meat, people tend to do the opposite and under soak it.
+Although it's possible to over-soak the meat, people tend to do the opposite and under-soak it.

-Let’s now look at the various types of meat and see how it affects the brining time.
+Various types of meat and how it affects the brining time.

 These types of meat are significantly less dense than meat like beef, lamb, and pork, so generally, they will need less time to wet brine.